Quarantiine/minovative-mind/ARCHITECTURE.md

 - Communication between the webview (responsible for rendering and user input) and the extension (handling business logic, AI calls, and VS Code API interactions) maintains a clear separation of concerns.
 - Messages from the webview to the extension are centrally dispatched by `src/services/webviewMessageHandler.ts`.
 This service validates incoming messages and routes them to the appropriate backend service.
 - Messages back to the UI are handled by `SidebarProvider.postMessageToWebview`, which now includes an improved throttling mechanism to prevent the webview from becoming unresponsive during high-volume updates (e.g., AI streaming).
 This mechanism categorizes messages into `immediateTypes` (critical, real-time updates) and `throttledTypes` (less time-critical updates) to ensure smooth performance.
+- **Message Throttling**: A dedicated throttle mechanism, governed by `MESSAGE_THROTTLING_CONFIG`, is applied to certain message types (`throttledTypes`) to maintain UI responsiveness and stability during high-frequency operations like AI content streaming.

 #### 3. Unified Operation Management

 - The `operationId` is a unique identifier (`currentActiveChatOperationId` in `SidebarProvider`) assigned to each primary AI task (chat, plan, commit, edit, planPrompt).
-This ID ensures that the system can correctly track and manage concurrent AI operations, allowing for robust state management and proper cleanup.
+This ID, coupled with the internal flag `_isOperationActive`, serves as the central source of truth for tracking the system's operational status, replacing the deprecated `isGeneratingUserRequest` flag.
+This ensures the system can correctly track and manage concurrent AI operations, allowing for robust state management and proper cleanup.
 - `SidebarProvider.startUserOperation` is called at the beginning of any major AI workflow, generating a new `operationId` and a `vscode.CancellationTokenSource`.
 If another operation is already active, the existing `CancellationTokenSource` is cancelled and disposed, gracefully terminating the previous task. `SidebarProvider.endUserOperation` is called upon completion (success, failure, or review) to clean up state and re-enable UI elements.
 - `SidebarProvider.triggerUniversalCancellation` provides an immediate and comprehensive way to terminate all active background processes, including AI generation and child processes, ensuring the system can always be reset to a stable state.